Worcester Greenstar 30Si Compact Combi Boiler [2023 Review]

 For most brands, the best deal on installation prices comes from local installers; big nationals struggle to compete with them on price.

-In the case of Worcester boilers, BOXT tend to be the cheapest.
+In the case of Worcester boilers, Heatable tend to be the cheapest.

-Also, due to the quote process being online, that helps to remove the need for a site visit and sales person, reducing costs further.
+Also, since the quote process is completely online, there’s no need for a site visit and a sales person, reducing costs further.

 Thanks for reading our 30Si Compact review.

 Looking for specs?
-The data sheet for the 30Si Compact can be found here.
+The data sheet for the Worcester Bosch 30Si can be found here.